sukeya/platanus/docs/index.md

 ## Performance
 Generally speaking, `platunus` is slower than `cpp-btree` by approximately 13%, but is faster than `std::(multi)set` and `std::(multi)map` by approximately 59% (the values are median and the node size of B-tree is 512 byte (default)).
 However, forwarding an iterator of `platanus` is extremely faster than doing that of STL, while FIFO of `platanus` is slower than that of STL by approximately 19%.
-So, you should check how the performance is improved.
+So, you should check how much the performance is improved.

 ## Installation
-platanus is an header only library, so you don't have to install it. when using CMake, you only have to link your program to `platanus`.
+platanus is an header only library, so you don't have to install it.
+When using CMake, you only have to link your program to `platanus`.
 For example, `target_link_libraries(your_program PUBLIC platanus)`.